 Ch.
 5 gives a Henkin completeness proof for first-order logic.
 For my money, there’s too much symbol-bashing and not enough motivating chat here.
 And I don’t think it is good exegetical policy to complicate matters as EFT do by going straight for a proof for the predicate calculus with identity, though they are not alone in this.

 Ch.
 6 is rather briskly about The Löwenheim-Skolem Theorem, compactness, and elementarily equivalent structures (clear enough, and would be good revision material).

 Ch.
 7, ‘The Scope of First-Order Logic’ is really rather odd.
 It briskly argues that first-order logic is the logic for mathematics (readers of Shapiro’s book on second-order logic won’t be so quickly convinced!).
 The reason given is that we can reconstruct (nearly?) all mathematics in first-order ZF set theory – which the authors then proceed to give the axioms for.
 These few pages surely wouldn’t help if you have never seen the axioms before and don’t already know about the project of doing-maths-inside-set-theory.

 Finally in Part A, there’s rather ill-written chapter on normal forms, on extending theories by definitions, and (badly explained) on what the authors call ‘syntactic interpretations’.

 Finally, there is an interesting (though quite tough) concluding chapter on Lindström’s Theorems which show that there is a sense in which standard first-order logic occupies a unique place among logical theories.

-Of the supplementary chapters in Part B, the two chapters that stand out as worth looking at by enthusiasts are perhaps Ch.
+Of the supplementary chapters in Part B, the two chapters that stand out as worth looking at are perhaps Ch.
 9 on extensions of first-order logic, and Ch.
-13 (though not easy) on Lindström’s Theorems.
+13 (though not easy) on Lindstrom’s Theorems.